benc-uk/azure-devops-core-docker/readme.md

 # Summary
 You should now have a containerized .NET Core web application, a Docker host running in Azure, and fully working release pipeline in VSTS.
 Feel free to experiment from here, some ideas you can look at
+* Use dynamic Docker ports to allow multiple containers to be released & running
 * Using Azure Container Registry
 * Integrating testing to your pipeline with web checks and unit tests
 * Deploying to a Docker cluster with Azure Container Service, e.g. Kubernates or Docker Swarm